 Castlegate Treatment Plant – St. Charles Public Water Supply District No. 2

 Cochran was selected to assist the St. Charles PWSD No. 2 with meeting the new 3.0 mg/l ammonia requirements that were being implemented.
 Cochran prepared an engineering report to evaluate plant concerns in meeting the 3.0 mg/l ammonia.
-Based upon the engineering report recommendations by Cochran, detailed design documents and construction services for construction of the plant improvements were also then provided.
+Based on the engineering report recommendations by Cochran, detailed design documents and construction services for the construction of the plant improvements were also then provided.

 The Cochran’s engineering report identified solutions to the plant performance concerns, including the expansion of the systems flow equalization ability.
 It also included the following for St. Charles PWSD No. 2.

 Add more air to the influent prior to it entering aeration.